Ayurveda Practitioner: Job Description and Education Requirements

 Many of the programs that meet the 500-hour practitioner requirements offer certification to become a Certified Ayurvedic Educator (CAE) or a Certified Ayurvedic Practitioner (CAP).
 CAE certification programs are often one-year programs that focus on teaching the basics of ayurveda and prepare the student to teach ayurvedic fundamentals.
 Some students may stop after they complete the CAE program, but if interested in becoming a licensed practitioner one must also complete the CAP program.

 The CAP certification program is an additional year of study and includes an internship, which is 650 hours.
 Once certified, the practitioner is then ready to open a private practice or pursue employment opportunities within holistic centers.
 Often those certified as ayurvedic practitioners will go on to pursue a bachelor's, master's, or doctorate degree in alternative medicine and surgery.

 Salary Info and Career Outlook

-Although the U.S. Bureau of Labor Statistics (BLS) does not report data specific to ayurvedic practitioners, it does categorize such holistic health providers among specialized types of health diagnosing and treating practitioners.
-It was reported by the BLS in May 2013 that these practitioners earned a median annual salary of $72,870, although salaries vary greatly by specialty, location, education, and experience.
-Employment among all health diagnosing and treating practitioners is projected to grow by about 20% between 2012 and 2022, per the BLS.
+Although the U.S. Bureau of Labor Statistics (BLS) does not report data specific to ayurvedic practitioners, it does categorize such holistic health providers among specialized types of health diagnosing and treating practitioners who do not fall into the more common categories.
+It was reported by the BLS in May 2014 that these practitioners earned a median annual salary of $73,400, although salaries vary greatly by specialty, location, education, and experience.
+Employment among health diagnosing and treating practitioners is projected to grow by about 8% between 2012 and 2022, per the BLS.